solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

 In the subsequent Tasks, we will explore the assets produced by the Copy Data wizard.
 We will also discuss Data Flows and the control flow mechanisms available.

 On a separate note, developers often use version control tools and CI/CD to test and deploy production builds of a product faster.
 Synapse provides a similar feature through the **Git configuration** functionality accessible in the **Manage** hub.
-This means that Workspace changes are stored as JSON files in the linked repository.
-This functionality allows data engineers to move their pipelines from development to production environments reliably.
+Leveraging this feature means that Workspace assets are stored as JSON files in the linked repository allowing data engineers to move their data assets between environments reliably.

 ## Task 4: Explore the Copy Data Activity